All About Multiple Takes (for auditions and jobs) Mar 29, 2019 23:06:31 GMT -8 h0m3st4r, Dom Dinh, and 3 more like this

 Now, there are certain situations where it may be beneficial to send another take.
 Here are some examples:

 - The takes are in different accents.
-(For example, let's say your natural accent is British.
+(For example, let's say your natural accent is British English.
 You think the director might want American accents, but they didn't specify.
 In this case, it would be appropriate to send a take of each.
 Or let's say the character is German and the director thinks they might want an accent, but they're not sure.
 In that case you could send one take in a German accent and one take in your natural accent.)

 - You are matching a character's voice from another language, or voice matching a previous actor.
 In this case, you may decide to send one take that's matching the original as closely as possible, and one take where you have your own spin on it.
 (Just make sure the takes don't sound nearly identical if you decide to do so!)

 - You aren't quite sure of the style or tone of the project, so you want to send one take that's bigger and more cartoony, and another that's more pulled-back and conversational.